Five enter FIFA presidency race; Bility, Platini sidelined

 It said no evidence of "any personal and direct involvement" by Salman in rights abuses had been found, so the committee had upheld his candidacy.

-There are no clear favourites to win the election, in which each of the 209 national associations (FAs) who are affiliated with FIFA hold one vote.
+There are no clear favorites to win the election, in which each of the 209 national associations (FAs) who are affiliated with FIFA hold one vote.

 Critics say they are heavily influenced by the continental confederations, such as Europe's UEFA or Africa's CAF, which sometimes ask their members to vote as a bloc for one candidate.
 But as voting is secret, FAs can easily disobey their confederations without being detected, which makes voting unpredictable.